 Step 1: What You'll Need

 All you will need for this DIY is a GS-100A Brake Light Blinker.
 "GS-100A" seems to be the generic model number for the part, and a variety of manufacturers make generic versions of it at varying levels of quality.
 But in essence, they are all mostly the same.
-There are versions for "blinking" a single light, or dual lights.
-You will want to buy the model with two wires coming in, and two coming out (opposed to "3 in/ 3 out", or more).
-Unless you have more than one brake light (like cars).
+There are versions for "blinking" a single light, or dual brake lights (left and right).
+You will want to buy the model with two wires coming in, and two coming out (opposed to "3 in/ 3 out", or more), unless you have more than one brake light (like cars).
 I'll leave links to the little trinket below (multiple links for redundancy):

-- 2x GS-100A Brake light flasher @ Amazon.com - I think it's good to have a spare, since it's a cheap imported electronic device and it would suck if it's DOA.
+2x GS-100A Brake light flasher @ Amazon.com - This link is for two units.
+I think it's good to have a spare, since it's a cheap imported electronic device and it would suck if it's DOA.

-iJDMTOY GS-100A LED Brake Light Controller @ Amazon - In case the 1st link doesn't work.
+iJDMTOY GS-100A LED Brake Light Controller @ Amazon - In case the 1st link is broken.
 This unit probably has better quality control.

 GS-100A LED Brake Light Controller @ Ebay - The cheapest, unbranded ones I can find, but with slower international shipping.

 Another unit worth considering is the 3rdBrakeFlasher Brake Light Blinker.
 It's a high quality, totally waterproof, made in America model with a lifetime warranty.
 If you want the best unit, this is probably it.